Showing posts with label Memphis. Show all posts

 2019 Nov 20, CBS, Dr Haggstrom 2:45

-2019 Nov 29, Thanksgiving at Jenkins Went with hubby and his sister to buy a Nissan Sentra at Bramlett KIA Decatur, Wheeler Wildlife Refuge, Enchanted Forest Christmas Trees (they only had a few decorated).
+2019 Nov 29, Thanksgiving at Jenkins.
+Went with Hubby and his sister to buy a Nissan Sentra at Bramlett Kia in Decatur, and also visited Wheeler Wildlife Refuge and Enchanted Forest Christmas Trees (they only had a few decorated trees).

 2019 Dec 1, Tracy fell and broke her foot